OpenJobDescription/openjd-specifications/wiki/2026-02-Expression-Language.md

 that involve only concrete values are fully evaluated even when other parts are unresolved, this catches many errors during template validation — before parameter values are even selected.

+Target-type coercion applies the same conversion table to `unresolved[T]` values at the type
+level: the payload remains unresolved, but its constraint is narrowed to the coercion result (e.g. `unresolved[int]` against a `string` target becomes `unresolved[string]`).
+When the constraint is a union, coercion is existential: it succeeds if at least one member can coerce to the target, discarding the possibilities that cannot — `unresolved[int | list[int]]` against an `int` target yields `unresolved[int]`.
+Checks that require a concrete payload are deferred until the value resolves: `unresolved[string]` narrows to `unresolved[int]`, but the resolved string must still parse as an integer; likewise any `unresolved[list[S]]` is accepted against any `list[U]` target, since the value could resolve to the empty list, which coerces to every list type.
+Type-level coercion may therefore accept a pair that the concrete value later rejects, but it must never reject a pair the concrete value would accept — that would fail a template at validation time that would have run correctly.

 **Conditional Expressions with Unknown Conditions:**

 When the condition of an `if`/`else` expression evaluates to `unresolved[bool]`, the evaluator